DenerBorges/RevertaIFacil/README.md

 ## Description

 <p align="justify">
-Reverta IFácil application is a reverse logistics solution for the correct disposal of recyclable objects, focusing mainly on tires and cleaning product containers.
+Reverta IFácil application is a reverse logistics solution for the correct disposal of recyclable objects, focusing mainly on vehicle tire.
 </p>

 ## Getting Started